 What Nature Are We Missing Beyond the Caves?

-The caves get all the attention, but Samar is stacked with spots that most visitors never reach.
+The caves get all the attention, but Samar is stacked with spots most visitors never reach — hidden waterfalls, coastal rock formations, and empty islands that make the extra effort worthwhile.

 Balantak Falls — A hidden gem tucked deep in the forest with three cascading levels.
 More secluded than anything in the Sohoton park system.
 Good for a full day of hiking and swimming with almost no one else around.